-St Mary's will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
+St Mary's Catholic will review this policy at least annually (as a minimum) and will update it as needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt.
 The policy will also be revised following any national or local updates, significant local or national safeguarding events and/or learning, and/or any changes to our own procedures.

 All staff will have read the school Safeguarding and Child Protection Policy and signed to say they have understood it.
-All new members of staff will be given a copy of our child protection procedures and of the government guidance Keeping Children Safe in Education: Part One and Annex B (September 2022) as part of their induction into the school.
+All new members of staff will be given a copy of our child protection procedures and of the government guidance Keeping Children Safe in Education: Part One and Annex B (September 2023) as part of their induction into the school.
 All staff will sign to say they have read and received these documents.
-Staff who join the school part-way through the year will undergo safeguarding and child protection training (including online safety) at induction including reading Keeping Children Safe in Education Part One and Annex B (September 2022).
+Staff who join the school part-way through the year will undergo safeguarding and child protection training (including online safety/ filtering and monitoring at induction including reading Keeping Children Safe in Education Part One and Annex B (September 2023).

 Parents/carers can obtain a copy of the schools Child Protection and Safeguarding Policy and other related policies on request.
-Additionally, our policies can be viewed via the school's website: https://stmaryscatholicprimaryschoollittlecrosby.secure-primarysite.net/safeguarding
+Additionally, our policies can be viewed via the school's website: www.stmaryscatholicps.co.uk/page/?title=Safeguarding